jjensen/luaplus51-all/Src/Modules/cosmo/doc/cosmo.md

 <a name="Overview"></a>Installation
 =================================================

-The current version of Cosmo is 10.04.06.
-This release fixes a bug in the previous release, 10.03.31, that raised errors when a selector had embedded quotes.
+The current version of Cosmo is 14.03.04.
+This release fixes a bug with the latest version of LPEG.

-The previous version, 10.03.31, added, expressions to selectors $(\<exp\>), allowed nested \[\[ \]\] in templates, made commas between subtemplates optional, and added a second parameter to cosmo.yield that tells Cosmo the first parameter is a literal to be included in the expansion instead
+The previous version, 13.01.30, added support for Lua 5.2.
+Version 10.04.06 added expressions to selectors $(\<exp\>), allowed nested \[\[ \]\] in templates, made commas between subtemplates optional, and added a second parameter to cosmo.yield that tells Cosmo the first parameter is a literal to be included in the expansion instead